AkshitKhajuria/Car-Tracker/README.md

 ```
 The console will display a link, open it in your browser.
 Or type `localhost:3000` in your browser.
 You may have to refresh the page once loaded or when resized.
-The web page will show 15 cars (red boxes) running up and down a radar (grey area) along with their co-ordinates.
+The web page will show 15 cars (red boxes) running across the radar (grey area) along with their co-ordinates.
 **Enjoy!**